briannovak/SuperheroSelfie/README.md

 # Installation
 After forking and cloning this repo:
 ```
-Open the SuperheroSelfie.xcodeproj project file in XCode
+Open the SuperheroSelfie.xcodeproj project file in XCode and
-"Side-load" the project onto an iPhone X (The TrueDepth
+"side-load" the project onto an iPhone X (The TrueDepth
 Camera of the iPhone X is currently required for facial
 mapping and augmented reality compatibility).
 ```